How CAD Scanning Improves Accuracy in Product Design and Engineering

 5. Cloud-Based CAD

-Solutions like Onshape provide collaborative platforms where multiple stakeholders can access and edit models in real time from anywhere in the world.
+Solutions like Onshape provide collaborative platforms.
+Multiple stakeholders can access and edit models in real time from anywhere in the world.

-All of these applications have the ability to include the scanned data to increase design accuracy and design time.
+All of these CAD applications include the scanned data to increase design accuracy and speed.

 Accelerating Innovation: Streamlined Design with CAD Software

-CAD eliminates the need for hand-drawn drafting and dramatically increases design productivity by enhancing the entire development process with a faster, more efficient way to create, edit, and document designs.
-Advanced CAD has revolutionized our ability to design, test, and iterate parts faster than ever before, allowing engineers and product teams to bring life-changing solutions to market at an unprecedented speed.
+CAD eliminates the need for hand-drawn drafting and dramatically increases design productivity.
+It enhances the entire development process with a faster, more efficient way to create, edit, and document designs.
+Advanced CAD from Nel PreTech allows you to design, test, and iterate parts faster than ever before.
+Engineers and product teams can bring solutions to market at an unprecedented speed without sacrificing accuracy.

 • Faster Conceptualization: From ideas to images in days, not weeks.
 This quick jump from idea to digital prototype enables teams to try out a number of different design ideas early in the process, boosting creativity and lowering the cost of ideation.